yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-01-oop-fp-vcs/object-oriented-programming/README.md

     1. `Student`: Implementing `IStudent` and greeting in format `"Hello, I'm {fullName}"`
     2. `Teacher`: Implementing `ITeacher` and greeting in format `"Hello, I'm Mrs. {lastName}"`

-## Assessment #5
+## Exercise #5

-In this assessment you are provided with:
+In this Exercise you are provided with:

 - interface `PaymentProvider`:
   ```typescript